Vietnam.vn - Nền tảng quảng bá Việt Nam

 New low pressure area may cause heavy rain in the South and Central Highlands

-Some meteorological experts also said that the combination of the low trough and the gradually stabilizing southwest wind will cause the southern region of our country to continue to have moderate to heavy rain in the coming days.
+Some meteorological experts also said that the combination of low pressure and the gradually stabilizing southwest wind will cause the southern region of our country to continue to have moderate to heavy rain in the coming days.
 Some places in the Truong Son mountain range and the Central Central region are also at risk of heavy rain, localized flooding or extreme weather events.

 In Tuyen Quang province, some sections of National Highway 2 (especially in Ham Yen district) were deeply flooded, causing traffic jams.
-Part of the auxiliary structure of Xuan Lap Ethnic Boarding Primary and Secondary School (Lam Binh district) collapsed into the stream.
+Part of the auxiliary works of Xuan Lap Ethnic Boarding Primary and Secondary School (Lam Binh district) collapsed into the stream.

 IMG_9208.jpeg